-- Infrastructure Grants support identification and implementation of systems changes but are not designed to fund services. - Best Practices Planning and Implementation Grants help communities and providers identify practices to effectively meet local needs, develop strategic plans for implementing/adapting those practices and pilot-test practices prior to full-scale implementation. - Service to Science Grants document and evaluate innovative practices that address critical substance abuse and mental health service gaps but that have not yet been formally evaluated.
+- Services Grants provide funding to implement substance abuse and mental health services. - Best Practices Planning and Implementation Grants help communities and providers identify practices to effectively meet local needs, develop strategic plans for implementing/adapting those practices and pilot-test practices prior to full-scale implementation. - Service to Science Grants document and evaluate innovative practices that address critical substance abuse and mental health service gaps but that have not yet been formally evaluated.

-This announcement describes the general program design and provides application instructions for all SAMHSA Services Grants.
-The availability of funds for specific Services Grants will be announced in supplementary Notices of Funding Availability (NOFAs) in the Federal Register and at www.grants.gov-the Federal grant announcement Web page.
+This announcement describes the general program design and provides application instructions for all SAMHSA Infrastructure Grants.
+The availability of funds for specific Infrastructure Grants will be announced in supplementary Notices of Funding Availability (NOFAs) in the Federal Register and at www.grants.gov-the Federal grant announcement web page.

-Typically, funding for Services Grants will be targeted to specific populations and/or issue areas, which will be specified in the NOFAs.
+Typically, funding for Infrastructure Grants will be targeted to specific populations and/or issue areas, which will be specified in the NOFAs.
 The NOFAs will also:

-- Specify total funding available for the first year of the grants and the expected size and number of awards; - Provide the application deadline; - Note any specific program requirements for each funding opportunity; and

-• Include any limitations or exceptions to the general provisions in this announcement (e.g., eligibility, allowable activities).
+- Specify total funding available for the first year of the grants and the expected size and number of awards; - Provide the application deadline; - Note any specific program requirements for each funding opportunity; and - Include any limitations or exceptions to the general provisions in this announcement (e.g., eligibility, allowable activities).